gorenje/kafkastore/README.md

 Of course, the assumption made here is that tracking calls will always be simple in nature (i.e. not binary values) and the paramters will always be key/value pairs (i.e. CGI/URL parameters).
-This might not be the case if post requests are used for tracking events.
+This might not be the case if post requests are used for tracking events but that is out-of-scope here.

 ### Example